Home Index Site Search E-Mail Yellowsheet

 1KA1

-LT Bennett W. Hooks, VX-5 Project Officer and pilot, lost his life when his A4D-1 Skyhawk crashed 5 miles south of Inyokern.
+Pilot Lt.
+Bennett W. Hooks, VX-5 Project Officer, lost his life following an in-flight fire when his A4D-1 Skyhawk exploded and burned on a dry lake yesterday after he tried to make an emergency landing rather than bail out.
 According to Henry White (VX-5 Feb.1956 - Oct.
 1957) it was determined that he was trying to land on the deserted runway at Inyokern during an in-flight fire.
 The autopsy indicated he had inhaled the hot flames and probably died before impact.

 AD-6